nrimsky/livlearn-frontend/README.md

-# easily make and share a list of learning resources
+# easily make and share a collection of learning resources